Borno: In Zulum’s shoes, what else would you do?

 Zulum even created a rapid response squad, equipped with operational vehicles, and armed volunteers.

-The governor also established a security trust fund, hosted a north-east strategy summit on security, and when invited, attended all security related programmes, in and outside Borno.
+The governor also established a security trust fund, hosted a north-east strategy summit on security, and when invited, attends all security related programmes, in and outside Borno.

 Yet, abductions and videotaped executions continued.